How to Host a Hassle Free Dinner

 Anything that can be done ahead of time, do it.
 The decorating and table setting especially.
 You can make decorating simple and beautiful by using items around your home.
 I love to use gift wrap for table runners or faux greenery that I can move from place to place.
 Cute little accessories for napkins are always fun.
 I love to make food table signs as well.

-I used twine and cotton stems I already had to tie around my napkins.
-Always keep white or neutral colored napkins available because they easily match every season.
+I used twine I already had on hand to tie around my napkins.
+Always keep white cloth napkins available because they easily match every season.

 This is true especially during your dinner party but don’t forget to use music to keep your spirits up during the prepping stage.
 Music just makes everyone feel better.
 Try it, I promise it helps.